varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 -T <address[:port]>

   Offer a management interface on the specified address and port.
-See :ref:`ref-varnishd-opt_T` for a list of management commands.
+See `Management Interface`_ for a list of management commands.

 -t ttl